set-soft/AudioSeparation/tool/README.md

 Used to display our PyTorch class, also the state_dict keys.
 It can optionally export the class structure as an ONNX file that can be loaded by Netron, but contains too much extra names.

+# Show Metadata

+File: show_metadata.py

+Used to display our safetensors metadata.
+It can decode structures in JSON format we use for Demucs.

 # Style Fixer